 1. Select the Best Location

 The first thing you need to do is to find the most suitable location for your garden.
-While most people grow their garden at their lawn, you can also do it indoors.
+While most people grow their garden on their lawn, you can also do it indoors.
 You just need to be resourceful and improvise the storage area.
 As much as possible, place them near the windows for more sunlight exposure.
 Some people also use stylish large copper garden planters to match the overall design of their interiors.

 2. Consider Maintenance Levels